Mouth Silence

-Mouth Silence is the second mashup album by American musician and comedian Neil Cicierega.
-Following the format of his previous release, Mouth Sounds, the album is composed of mashups and remixes of popular songs from the 1980s, 1990's, and 2000's.
+Mouth Silence is the second mashup mixtape by American musician and comedian Neil Cicierega.
+Following the format of his previous release, Mouth Sounds, the mixtape is composed of mashups and remixes of popular songs from the 1980s, 1990s and 2000s.

-Unlike Mouth Sounds, which used the song "All Star" by Smash Mouth as a recurring element, no tracks on Mouth Silence explicitly reference Smash Mouth.
+Unlike Mouth Sounds, which used the song "All Star" by Smash Mouth as a recurring element, Mouth Silence relegates said song to Easter eggs.

 A third installment, Mouth Moods, was released in 2017, and a fourth installment, Mouth Dreams, in 2020.

-Although Mouth Silence is the second album released in the series, according to Cicierega, it is a prequel to Mouth Sounds.
-It is, jokingly, also considered a "Squeakuel" to Mouth Moods, and a "Shriekquel" to Mouth Dreams.
+Although Mouth Silence is the second mixtape released in the series, according to Cicierega, it is a prequel to Mouth Sounds.
+It is, jokingly, also considered a "squeakquel" to Mouth Moods and a "shriekquel" to Mouth Dreams.